pointcarre-app/maths.pm/pms/dataviz2/01_installing_python.md

 ```

-### Deactivating the virtual environment
+### Deactivating the virtual env

 ```bash
 deactivate
 ```

-## Check correct `pip3` / `pip` / `python3` / `python` are used
+## Aliases & defensive programming

 You should run those command from the folder containing the virtual environment, i.e. containing the `env` folder, after activating the virtual environment.
+The goal is to ensure that the correct `pip3` / `pip` / `python3` / `python` are used (i.e. that the aliases are correct).

+### Is `pip3` alias correct ?

 ```bash
 which pip3